Summit Entertainment: Lionsgate era (2012–present)

 On February 1, 2009, it was announced that Lionsgate would acquire Summit Entertainment, along with its library of six films and rights to the Twilight franchise, but two days later, these merger negotiations broke down due to concerns over changing content.
 On January 13, 2012, Lionsgate officially acquired Summit Entertainment for $412.5 million.
 Lionsgate continues to operate Summit Entertainment as a label.

-Filmography

-This is a list of films either produced, distributed or represented by Summit Entertainment.